NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 What is the effect of mental health on productivity, and how does access to healthcare mediate it?

 #### 9.1.
 How does mental health affect productivity?
-We can correlate our four markers of mental illness on our two measures of lost productivity lost.
+We can correlate our four markers of mental illness on our two measures of lost productivity.
 However, the correlation runs both ways: from the data we cannot deduce whether people with mental conditions lose productivity, or whether losing productivity (i.e., losing a job) makes people more likely to be mentally ill.

 If we assume that the effect is purely unidirectional (mental illness -> lost productivity), three highlights are:
 - Being diagnosed with one or more mental conditions would cause a loss of ~9 hours per 2 weeks.